The Origin of Mass

 1. Summary

-From the above argument, it turns out that the inertial mass of an elementary particle is given by the universal equation
+The corresponding evaluation shows that the inertial mass of an elementary particle is given by the universal equation

 where R is the radius of the particle.
 The validity of this equation can easily be checked for elementary particles carrying an electric charge.
-In such cases, the radius R follows classically from the magnetic moment, and when this radius is inserted into the above equation it yields the correct mass!
+In such cases, the radius R follows classically from the magnetic moment, and when this radius is inserted into the above equation it yields precisely the correct mass!

 This explanation of mass requires a model of an elementary particle in which it is composed of 2 sub-particles.
 Although such a model conflicts with currently accepted theoretical physics, it does not contradict any experimental observations, provided the model presented here is applied consistently.

-Furthermore, the relativistic increase in mass due to motion and the resulting mass-energy formula (Einstein) are explained perfectly by this mechanism.
+Furthermore, the relativistic increase in mass due to motion and the resulting mass-energy formula (Einstein) are explained perfectly by this mechanism. -

 (Note: This site is also available as a pdf file)

-2. A Physical Model of Inertial Mass
+2. The Fundamental Mechanism of Inertial Mass

 When a physical object has an extension, there can be two possible reasons:

 1. The planetary case: The constituents each have a mass and orbit each other.
 The centrifugal inertial force balances the attractive force.
-Examples of this include the planetary orbits of the solar system and the Bohr model of the atom
+Examples of this include the planetary orbits of the so-lar system and the Bohr model of the atom

 2. The multipole case: The constituents are bound together while at the same time being kept apart by a multipole field originating in each of the constituents.
 A classical example of this is the individual atoms that make up a molecule.